dostarora97/TwitterTestApp/README.md

 # TwitterTestApp
-This will be used to learn twwitter's api
+This will be used to learn twitter's api